 This subsection states, in its first sentence, the minimum requirements of public rule making procedure short of statutory hearing.
 Under it agencies might in addition confer with industry advisory committees, consult organizations, hold informal "hearings", and the like.
 Considerations of practicality, necessity, and public interest . . . will naturally govern the agency's determination of the extent to which public proceedings should go.
-Matters of great import, or those where the public submission of facts will be either useful to the agency or a protection to the public, should naturally be accorded more elaborate public procedures.
-The agency judicial proceeding still are determined by the original structure of the federal rules.
-See 1 J. MOORE, MOORE'S FEDERAL PRACTICE, fl 0.2(2) (2d ed.
-1982) (describing history of Federal Rules of Civil Procedure).
+Matters of great import, or those where the public submission of facts will be either useful to the agency or a protection to the public, should naturally be accorded more elaborate public proceedures.
+The agency procedures21 and when should they be followed.22 Even though there is general agreement that some form of hybrid rulemaking process is appropriate for rules having a significant effect,23 the malaise remains-parties complain about the time,24 expense,25 and legitimacy26 of the administrative decisions reached by the hybrid process.
+Moreover, a number of legislative enactments must analyze and consider all relevant matter presented.
+The required statement of the basis and purpose of rules issued should not only relate to the data so presented but with reasonable fullness explain the actual basis and objectives of the rule.